-According to Dr. May Berenbaum, scientific spokesperson on Colony Collapse Disorder, head of the University of Illinois Entomology Department and soon to be president of the Entomological Society of America explains that there are several factors leading to colony collapse:
+According to Dr. May Berenbaum, scientific spokesperson on Colony Collapse Disorder, and head of the University of Illinois Entomology Department, explains that there are several factors leading to colony collapse:

 • honey bees are not native to North America.
 They were brought here from Europe a few centuries ago

-• as the practice of beekeeping expanded, common bee pests, specifically foulbrood and the Varroa mite, led to the use of antibiotics, fungicides and miticides that can negatively impact honey bees
+• as the practice of beekeeping expanded, common bee pests, specifically foulbrood and the varroa mite, led to the use of antibiotics, fungicides and miticides that can negatively impact honey bees

 • honey bees naturally lack many of the immunity and detoxification genes that the rest of use have